magomimmo/modern-cljs/doc/tutorial-14.md

 > your pages from any combination of their designs.

-This is similar to [Domina][15] separation of concern which allows the designer and the programmer to play thier roles without too many impedance mismatches.
+This is similar to [Domina][15] separation of concern which allows the designer and the programmer to play their roles without too many impedance mismatches.

 Our needs are very easy to be described.
 We have to:

-1. Read a pure HTML page which represents the Shopping Calculator
+1. Read from the file system a pure HTML page which represents the Shopping Calculator

 2. Extract from the HTTP request the parameters typed-in by the user in the Shopping form

 3. make the calculation of the total

-4. update the total input field with the calculated result
+4. update the input fields of the form

 5. send the updated Shopping Calculator to the user

 The following picture shows a sequence diagram of the above description.